TwilightWingsStudio/SSE-Legacy/STYLE.md

 }
 ```

-### Coding standarts - Class Members
+### Coding standarts - Access Modifiers
-- Everytning under the public/private/protected sections should be ALWAYS moved a bit to the right.
+- Everytning under the access modifiers (public/protected/private/) sections should be ALWAYS moved a bit to the right.

 ```C
 // WRONG